adrelanos/aeternity-wiki/Glossary.md

 ### ETH

-ETH is a common unit used to designate one ether.
+ETH is a common abbreviation used to designate ether.

 ### Ethereum

-Ethereum is an open-source, public, blockchain-based distributed computing platform featuring smart contract (scripting) functionality.
+Ethereum is an open-source, public, Blockchain-based distributed computing platform featuring smart contract (scripting) functionality.
-Ethereum also provides a cryptocurrency token called "ether", which can be transferred between accounts and used to compensate participant nodes for computations performed.
+Ethereum also provides a crypto-currency token called "ether", which can be transferred between accounts and used to compensate participant nodes for computations performed.